-- Having diabetes increases your risk for heart disease.
+- Because you have diabetes, you are at risk for heart disease.
 Eating a healthy diet high in monosaturated fats and fiber and low in saturated fat and sodium is suggested.
-We will cover this topic in more detail in Module 5-Healthy Eating. - Being active is also important to lower the risk for heart disease.
-We will review this topic in Module 6-Be Active. - Most often a "statin" or a cholesterol lowering medication is prescribed.
-We will discuss this in more detail in Module 4-Taking Medications. - If you have already had a heart attack, a lower LDL is recommended (<70 mg/ dL).
-However, you and your provider or health care team should discuss your target range.
+We will cover this topic in more detail in Module 5 - Healthy Eating. - Being active is also important to lower your risk for heart disease.
+We will review this topic in Module 6 - Be Active. - Most often a "statin" or a cholesterol lowering medication is prescribed.
+We will discuss this in more detail in Module 4 - Taking Medications. - If you have already had a heart attack, a lower LDL is recommended (<70 mg/ dL).
+However, you and your provider or healthcare team should discuss your target range.